Ride Across Wales

-We hope to be able to offer this ride post COVID 19 but have had to cancel all 2020 rides due to the restrictions.
+We hope to be able to offer this ride again post COVID.
 The route will need reviewing when we can re-open as at the moment we do not know what the accommodation situation will be along the trail ..
 If you would like to ride across wales in the future please let us know and we will keep you informed of progress as and when we are able to re-offer the route.

 The ultimate experience

 The X-Wales ride is a 6 day ride from the English border to the welsh coast over approximately 95 miles of absolutely wonderful country And climbing 15000ft (4570m); the equivalent of 3 1/2 times up and down Ben Nevis or up and down Snowdonia 4 times.
 The mileage is between 14 and 17 miles each day.
 A mileage that is nothing in endurance terms perhaps but with much of it being unmarked and some of it over tricky terrain and wild country this ride is more of an expedition.
 You do need to good map reading skills even with digital mapping and your route pack.